liuminqi/liuminqi.github.io/_pages/about.md

 ---

-In June 2023, I have earned my Ph.D. degree in  <a href="https://linguistics.ucla.edu" target="_new">Linguistics</a> at the University of California, Los Angeles (UCLA).
+I  earned my Ph.D. degree in  <a href="https://linguistics.ucla.edu" target="_new">Linguistics</a> at the University of California, Los Angeles (UCLA) in June 2023.
 I am primarily interested in __first language (L1) acquisition__ and __theoretical syntax__.
 I employ experimental methods to address core issues in children's syntactic development and believe that L1 data can inform linguistic theory in meaningful ways.
 I am  a member of the <a href="https://languagelab.humanities.ucla.edu" target="_new">UCLA Language Acquisition Lab</a>.

 My recent research concerns how children acquire the syntactic constructions that involve extraction of a nominal phrase over another c-commanding nominal phrase, which usually triggers locality difficulties in child languages ('Intervention Effects').
 My dissertation project centers on the syntax and acquisition of passive constructions in Mandarin Chinese.